Fekete részem: Background

-In an interview with Hungarian radio station Kaposvár Most vocalist Örs Siklósi stated that they could start writing radio friendly tracks due to their successful appearance at Eurovision Song Contest 2018 in Lisbon but they decided to write much darker and heavier songs.
+In an interview with Hungarian radio station Kaposvár Most vocalist Örs Siklósi stated that they could start writing radio friendly tracks due to their successful appearance at the Eurovision Song Contest 2018 in Lisbon, but they decided to write much darker and heavier songs.

 The album's artwork was created by Kokái Barnabás of Barber's Art.

 The album was officially announced on September 19, 2018.

 Track list

 Releases

-Hol voltál? the first single was already released in Summer of 2018 alongside a music video.
-Alongside the album release announcement on September 19.2018 the band released the second single called X/0.
+The first single "Hol voltál?" had already been released in July 2018 alongside a music video.
+Alongside the album release announcement on September 19, 2018, the band released the second single "X/0".

 The album itself was released on CD on October 1, 2018, while a digital release was set for October 12 the same year.
-On October 4, 2018, AWS announced the release of the single Fekete részem alongside a music video.
+On October 4, 2018, AWS announced the release of the single "Fekete részem" alongside a music video.
 The music video was directed by Péter Tokay of Pixel Films.

-In November 2018 a music video for Lakatlan ember was released.
+In November 2018 a music video for "Lakatlan ember" was released.

 Lyrical themes

-The lyrics on Fekete részem deal with personal experiences, emotions, and personal views.
-In an interview singer Örs Siklósi stated following:
+The lyrics of Fekete részem deal with personal experiences, emotions, and personal views.
+In an interview singer Örs Siklósi stated the following:

-The very dark and seemingly hopeless track X/0 deals with living with a mental illness, especially living with depression.
-Lakatlan ember describes an average man who feels empty and helpless, who hates his own life and who can't escape this circle to achieve a better life situation.
-Hol voltál? was inspired a robbery in which the vocalist's grandfather was a victim.
+"X/0" deals with living with a mental illness, especially living with depression.
+"Lakatlan ember" describes an average man who feels empty and helpless, who hates his own life and who cannot escape this circle to achieve a better life situation.
+"Hol voltál?" was inspired a robbery in which the vocalist's grandfather was a victim.
 It deals with absent parents, friends or loved ones who turned their backs on the musicians for reaching their own selfish goals.

-Éjjeli tánc is about sexuality, which was a huge taboo theme for vocalist Örs Siklósi.
-Fuss! is about the steady process of working in today's society, while the track Vigyázz rám is about the emotional relationship between children and their mothers, which Siklósi described as the most pure and most wonderful emotion.
+"Éjjeli tánc" is about sexuality, which was a huge taboo theme for vocalist Örs Siklósi.
+"Fuss!" is about the steady process of working in today's society, while the track "Vigyázz rám" is about the emotional relationship between children and their mothers, which Siklósi described as "the most pure and most wonderful emotion".